jedick/jedick.github.io/_posts/2024-11-16-sustainable-data-preprocessing.md

 We add this step to the pipeline by writing our own function and wrapping it in `FunctionTransformation()`.

 The new transformation works on entire DataFrames rather than single columns, so is is placed *before* `make_column_transformer()` in the pipeline.
-The column transformer then mentions the newly created columns, in this case simply to pass the family size through to the output.
+The column transformer then mentions the newly created columns, in this case simply to pass **FamilySize** through to the output.

 ```python